 Personal Description

-Currently, I am exploring Physics-Informed Neural Networks (PINNs) and neural operators such as Fourier Neural Operators (FNOs) and Convolutional Neural Operators (CNOs) as next-generation CFD surrogates.
-My work focuses on embedding governing flow equations directly into neural network training through carefully designed loss formulations, enabling models to generalize across geometries and flow regimes while maintaining physical consistency.
-Through this research, I aim to advance the integration of AI and CFD, developing hybrid frameworks that accelerate simulations, improve predictive accuracy, and support sustainable engineering design.
-I am actively seeking PhD opportunities where I can further pursue research at the intersection of CFD, machine learning, and high-performance computing.
+My current research direction centers on Physics-Informed Neural Networks (PINNs) and neural operators (PINOs) such as Fourier Neural Operators (FNOs) and Convolutional Neural Operators (CNOs) as next-generation CFD surrogates, These approaches are shaping hybrid frameworks that accelerate simulations, improve predictive accuracy, and enable more sustainable engineering design.
+I am also actively seeking PhD opportunities to further pursue research at the intersection of CFD, machine learning and high-performance computing.